konstantint/skype-chatsync-reader/README.rst

 If you want to use the GUI tool, you will also need to install `wxPython 2.8 <http://wxpython.org/>`__ or later (it is not installed automatically).

+A standalone executable version of the GUI tool for Windows can be downloaded `here <http://fouryears.eu/wp-content/uploads/skype-chatsync-viewer.exe>`__.

 Usage
 -----